genevera/Soundflower-2x4/ReadMe.md

 4. Open `Installer.pkg`.

-# UNINSTALL BY RELEASED PACKAGE
+# Uninstall by released package

 1. Open `Uninstaller.app`.

-# INSTRUCTIONS TO BUILD AND INSTALL SOUNDFLOWER-2x4 YOURSELF
+# Instructions to build and install soundflower-2x4 yourself

 1. Clone or download the source code.